Etol1LC/rmp/README.md

 ## Contact Information

-If you have any questions or suggestions, please contact Claudio Etol at claudiodonaggio83@gmail.com.
+If you have any questions or suggestions, please contact Claudio Donaggio (Etol) at claudiodonaggio83@gmail.com.